Whether it’s from multiple pregnancies, aging, gravity or inheriting unlucky genes, sagging breasts catch up with all women at some point.

 Will breastfeeding cause breast sagging?

 I’ve heard of women who refuse to breastfeed because they were worried their breasts would start drooping.
-While breastfeeding can change the shape (and size) of your breasts, it doesn’t directly cause breast sagging.
+While breastfeeding can change the shape (and size) of your breasts, and droopy breasts can make nursing harder, it doesn’t directly cause breast sagging.

 The truth is, pregnancy is more to blame.
 Your breasts grow bigger and heavier with pregnancy but at the same time, the ligaments that support your boobs stretches.
 This double whammy plus other factors like genetics, smoking, weight gain and lack of proper support all contribute to premature droopy boobs.

 If somebody told me pregnancy would give me saggy boobs, would I have continued with my grand plan to have my 2 kids?

 Of course I would!
 They are my world.
 I can’t imagine life without them.

 But I would still do whatever I can to keep my boobs perky for as long as possible.